A Look at How Rakuten (Ebates) Works in 2021

 Other tools don’t stack with Rakuten

-While I was able to successfully use a Rakuten in-store offer and Dosh at the same time and regularly earn credit card rewards alongside Rakuten, there are some cases where you can’t deals.
+While I was able to successfully use a Rakuten in-store offer and Dosh at the same time and regularly earn credit card rewards alongside Rakuten, there are some cases where you can’t double dip.
 For example, if you use other browser-based cashback tools like Honey Gold, you will likely need to choose between them.
 The reason for this is somewhat complicated but boils down to the fact that, due to the way each tool works, one will override the other.

 I actually ran into this issue by accident when trying to make a purchase on GoPro.
 Although I activated an offer on Rakuten, Honey Gold popped up while I was checking out.
 Unbeknownst to me, that meant that Honey took over and my Rakuten shopping trip was invalided.
 Making this more frustrating, Rakuten was offering 3% on GoPro at the time compared to the 1% Honey Gold had.
 Therefore I’d recommend paying close attention to this and perhaps even temporarily disabling the tool you don’t plan on using for a given purchase to ensure this doesn’t happen to you.